marcoslar/marcoslar.com/setup.md

 Before the Mac I used to have a regular desktop computer with Windows and Ubuntu; you know, the ones you have to assemble by yourself.
 I got the Mac just before I moved to Germany, so that was another reason to buy a laptop.
+In 2022 I got myself an M1 MacBook Pro (what a beast!).

 Monitor: <a href="https://www.displayspecifications.com/en/model/2bb31592">Dell U2719D</a>.
 Not bad, but from time to time a vertical blue line appears on the left side